alekhyakotha15/covid_analysis/README.md

-# County-Level Analysis of COVID-19 Vaccination Rates
+# County-Level Analysis of Covid-19 Vaccination rate in the United States